How to Turn On Voice to Text on Android [2025 Guide]

 2. Use Punctuation Commands: You can insert punctuation by saying their names.
 For example, "comma", "period", "question mark", "exclamation point", "new line" (to move to the next line), and "new paragraph" (to start a new paragraph).

 3. Edit Text with Voice Commands: If the voice recognition makes a mistake, you can correct it using voice commands.
-Say “delete” or “backspace” to remove the last word, or say “select [word or phrase]” to highlight a specific part of your text for editing.
+Say "delete" or "backspace" to remove the last word, or say "select [word or phrase]" to highlight a specific part of your text for editing.
+With updates happening frequently, voice to text tools are more accurate than ever.

 4. Practice Pronunciation: If you have a word that isn't being recognized correctly, try to pronounce it more clearly or slowly.
 Sometimes, changing the way you say a difficult word can help the voice recognition software understand you better.